PsHegger/blog/content/about.md

 In the meantime, we got more and more projects, but we didn't have enough people so I started to work on backend development too.
 This is when I learned Rails and Node.js

-I left this company after more than 5 years to find new challenges and I started working at another small company ([Makery](https://www.makery.co/)) at the start of 2019.
+I left this company after more than 5 years to find new challenges and I started working at another small company at the start of 2019.
+We were working as a contractor for other companies, most notably for [Tier](https://www.tier.app/) who treated us like any of their own employees.
+I quickly became one of the first Android developers of their [consumer app](https://play.google.com/store/apps/details?id=com.tier.app), and even though I worked on other Tier related products too, I spent most of my time with that application.
+Since then they acquired our company, so currently I'm officially a Tier employee.

-At this time this company had even fewer employees than my previous one, but they still managed to work on great projects with well-known companies, which was really attractive to me.

-Since then I had the chance to work on bigger scale projects than ever (one of our apps has **1m+ downloads** with a vast amount of active users) and in the meantime learn new things like Micronaut.